-Types Examples of classroom assessments

-Work Assessments

-Homework

-Lab Activities Example: 1.
-A minimum of 3 hours of orientation.
-2. The student will complete 8 hours of work per week for the duration of the internship onsite at an approved addiction studies organization.
+Types Examples of classroom assessments Lab Activities The student will complete 8 hours of work per week for the duration of the internship onsite at an approved addiction studies organization.
 Other Completion of evaluation by field placement supervisor regarding students' progress towards mastery of the 12 competencies of addiction counseling.
-Required Evaluations: 1.
+Required Evaluations - 1.
 The student will complete a learning agreement integrating the 12 core areas of addiction studies.
 The learning agreement will include specific activities at the agency that will enable the students to gain competence agreed to with the internship supervisor.
-2. The student will receive an evaluation from both the field supervisor and the faculty member regarding the students' progress toward completing the 12 core areas.
+2. The student will receive an evaluation from the both the field supervisor and the faculty member regarding the students' progress toward completing the 12 core areas.
 3. The student will write a self-evaluation of work toward completing the goals of the internship.
 4. The student keeps a record of their hours and the time spent towards each of the 12 core addiction competencies.
 This record will be signed by the field supervisor.